-- 10.20 The NPPF states that biodiversity should be planned for at a landscape-scale, across local authority boundaries.
-The components of local ecological networks, including international, national and local sites of importance for biodiversity, as well as any areas identified by local groups for habitat restoration and creation, have been identified and mapped. - 10.21 This Local Plan aims to promote the preservation, restoration and re-creation of priority habitats, ecological networks and the recovery of priority species populations through policy.
-The protection of geological conservation interests will also be considered in response to new development proposals. - 10.22 When considering planning applications and the need to conserve and enhance biodiversity, the following principles apply: - Permission for development will be refused if significant harm resulting from development cannot be avoided, adequately mitigated or, as a last resort, compensated for; - Proposals where the primary objective is to conserve or enhance biodiversity will be approved; - The incorporation of biodiversity in and around developments will be encouraged, wherever the opportunity arises; - Development which would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland will be refused unless the need for, and the benefits of, the development in that location clearly outweigh the loss - 10.23 Any development likely to have a significant adverse effect on sites protected under the Birds and Habitats Directives would not be sustainable under the terms of the presumption in favour of sustainable development. - 10.24 The Cumbria Biodiversity Action Plan (BAP) (Updated 2009) addresses how national biodiversity targets will be met at a local level.
-It outlines those key species and habitats for the county, detailing how they should be protected, preserved and enhanced.
+10.20 The NPPF states that biodiversity should be planned for at a landscape-scale, across local authority boundaries.
+The components of local ecological networks, including international, national and local sites of importance for biodiversity, as well as any areas identified by local groups for habitat restoration and creation, have been identified and mapped.

+10.21 This Local Plan aims to promote the preservation, restoration and re-creation of priority habitats, ecological networks and the recovery of priority species populations through policy.
+The protection of geological conservation interests will also be considered in response to new development proposals.

+10.22 When considering planning applications and the need to conserve and enhance biodiversity, the following principles apply:

+Permission for development will be refused if significant harm resulting from development cannot be avoided, adequately mitigated or, as a last resort, compensated for;

+- Proposals where the primary objective is to conserve or enhance biodiversity will be approved;

+- The incorporation of biodiversity in and around developments will be encouraged, wherever the opportunity arises;

+- Development which would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland will be refused unless the need for, and the benefits of, the development in that location clearly outweigh the loss

+- 10.23 Any development likely to have a significant adverse effect on sites protected under the Birds and Habitats Directives would not be sustainable under the terms of the presumption in favour of sustainable development.
+If development is proposed on an internationally protected site, consent may only be granted if no suitable, less harmful alternative sites are available and an over-riding need, as defined in Regulation 62 (2) of the 2010 Habitats Regulations (as amended), can be demonstrated.

+- 10.24 The Cumbria Biological Data Network has drawn up a list of key species and habitats for the county, detailing how they should be protected, preserved and enhanced.
 Key and endangered species present within Carlisle include:

 - Bats (all species)

 - Red Squirrel

 - Water Vole

+- Hen Harrier

+- Reptiles (all native species)

+- Otter

 - Barn Owl

+- Pink-footed Geese

+- Barnacle Geese

+- Whooper Swans

 - Song Thrush

 - Great Crested Newt

 - 10.25 It is a criminal offence to harm or disturb protected species, including the destruction of nests, roosts and dens.
 As such, the protection of these species should be given a high priority within planning policy.

-- 10.26 The extent of important habitats across the district has been mapped by the Cumbria Biological Data Network (CBDN) team based at Tullie House Museum.
+- 10.26 The extent of important habitats across the district has been mapped by the Cumbria Biological Data Network (CBDN) team is based at Tullie House Museum.
 Key habitat is important to protecting and enhancing biodiversity, and can be important to animal species beyond the key protected species listed above.
 Its loss should be prevented.
 Where resources allow the Council may, in consultation with Natural England, the Cumbria Biological Data Network and other relevant stakeholders, identify sites of significant biodiversity value or for the restoration and/or creation of new habitat to assist in revitalising key species within the district.
 Such sites will be protected from inappropriate development.

-- 10.27 There are also two Local Nature Partnerships (LNPs) currently operating within the plan area that have been established to provide local support and expertise on natural environment issues.
+10.27 There are also two Local Nature Partnerships (LNPs) currently operating within the plan area that have been established to provide local support and expertise on natural environment issues.
 The Council shall continue to engage with both the Cumbria and the Northern Upland Chain LNPs and shall actively consult with them on planning applications involving biodiversity and geodiversity issues.